projectdiv/div/README.md

 # Say Hello to Div 👋

 A website builder you’ll actually enjoy using.
 No more bloated frameworks, complicated configs, or dependency chaos.
-We're taking back the art and reclaiming the throne of crafting simple Static HTML websites 👑
+We're taking back the art and reclaiming the throne of crafting simple HTML websites 👑

 ## 🛠️ Setup in a Snap